jshleap/A2G/README.md

 If the `no_write` option is used, A2G<sup>2</sup> will output the alignment to standard out, and other info to standard error.
-If you would like to pipe only the alignment, you can redirect the standard error to a nul device:
+If you would like to pipe only the alignment, you can redirect the standard error to a null device:

 ```bash
 A2G global_target local_target query_file --cpus 10 --out_prefix prefix --no_write 2> /dev/null